BrookJeynes/2020DigitalStudyGuide/README.md

 	|-----------|----------|------------|
 	| "Hello"   | "secret" | "Zincs"    |

 - **Gronsfield**: "The Gronsfeld cipher is essentially a Vigenere cipher, but uses numbers instead of letters.
-So, a Gronsfield key of 0123 is the same as a Vigenere key of ABCD." - ("Gronsfeld Cipher", 2020)
+So, a Gronsfield key of 0123 is the same as a Vigenere key of ABCD." - ("Gronsfeld Cipher", 2020).
+Example:<br>
 	| PlainText | Key      | CipherText |
 	|-----------|----------|------------|
 	| "Hello"   | "0123"   | "HFNOO"    |